We all know the feeling of missing someone close to us, whether that’s a partner, friend, or family member.

 I’ll Be Missing You is a tribute to rapper Notorious B.I.G. (who was shot to death in 1997).

-Big Poppa was a good friend of Puff Daddy (known as P. Diddy now) and they’d appeared together on the track ‘Mo Money, Mo Problems’, a superb song about money.
+Big Poppa was a good friend of Puff Daddy (known as P. Diddy now) and they appeared together on the track ‘Mo Money, Mo Problems’, a superb song about money.

-The track samples The Police’s “Every Breath You Take”.
-Despite not having permission to sample it, Sting appreciated the sentiment for P.Diddy’s fallen friend, and was ok about them using it (Sting was in fact granted a writers credit, so did very well out of it as the song was a massive hit).
+The track samples The Police’s “Every Breath You Take”, despite not having permission to sample it initially.
+However, Sting appreciated the sentiment for P.Diddy’s fallen friend and was ok about them using it (he was in fact granted a writer’s credit, so did very well out of it as the song was a massive hit).

 “Thinkin’ Bout You” by Ariana Grande

 ‘Thinkin’ Bout You’ is a sweet song about missing that special someone.

 Speculation is rife about who the other person is.
 Was it her boyfriend at the time (Alvarez), or was it even the late, great Mac Miller?
 I hope so, that guy needs to be remembered more.

 “I tried to make it through the night, but I can’t control my mind”

 “Miss You Like Crazy” by Natalie Cole

 Another classic song about missing someone after a breakup, and wanting to rekindle an old love.